Tree of Life Counselling

-Do you feel you are supposed to be strong, capable, dependable, a provider, a protector, rescuer? and if you don't feel you are these things, does that make you feel like a FAILURE?
+Do you feel you are supposed to be strong, capable, dependable, a provider, a protector, rescuer?
+And if you don't feel you are these things, it can wrogfully make you feel like a failure.
+Seemingly it's ok to hear a woman talk about how she feels and express her feelings, but when a man does it, many see him as weak.

 How you hide from or display your pent up emotions can affect a lot of things, your relationships maybe aren't quite what they could be, your tolerance may be stretched or you might feel anxious or depressed, and all that can make you feel even more of a failure.